Saturday, May 2, 2015

 Faye had played soccer since age 4; she was always very fit and fast, but in early September, for the first time ever, she was unable to keep up on the field.
 At about the same time she discovered a pain in her right clavicle.
 The pain came and went, and she assumed it was a soccer injury.

 Fortunately, within the next week, Faye was scheduled for a regular exam with her pediatrician.
 The next evening, Faye's Dr. called with the shocking results that there were not only tumors in Faye's lymph nodes, but there was a very large mass in the middle of her chest, and she was to go immediately to the ER at Children's Hospital.

 The mass in Faye's chest was so large she was hospitalized straight from the ER, put on a ventilator and, after further scans and biopsies were completed, it was confirmed: Hodgkin's Lymphoma, stage 2a.
 Faye was immediately started on high dose chemotherapy, followed by many rounds of high dose radiation.
 That spring and summer several miraculous events took place where friends of the family, doctors, and even a philanthropic pharmaceutical company stepped in.
 Together they saved Faye's life through a ground-breaking, trial study of an anti-body treatment called Brentuximab.
 Faye re-joined her peers in the classroom in the fall of 2013 as a freshman at CU.
 Today Faye is an Molecular, Cellular, Developmental Biology major at CU.
 She hopes to give back by pursuing a career in research and medical science.

-The Light the Night Fun Run was created to rally the community around Faye and other kids battling cancer.
+Faye's 5K Get Your Glow On was created to rally the community around Faye and other kids battling cancer.
 This run continues to be a huge success by raising thousands of dollars every year for children’s cancer research, so get your glow gear ready and join us as we light the night!